ScureX/Takyon.PlayerVote/README.md

 > 🟨  Coopyy
 > 🟨  Faky

-> **BIG THANKS to: Elmo, Alt4, xiaO, DinoRush, Coopyy, Spoon, Dullahan, Tsk22, wolf109909, Pandora and all the other people that helped me through this nightmare of a project! <3**
+> **BIG THANKS to: Elmo, Alt4, xiaO, DinoRush, Arashi, Coopyy, Spoon, Dullahan, Tsk22, wolf109909, Pandora and all the other people that helped me through this nightmare of a project! <3**

 ---